Carrying promotes breastfeeding – there’s no doubt about it!

 Breastfeeding lowers your risk of: breast and ovarian cancer, osteoporosis, cardiovascular disease and obesity.“

-And so now it becomes clearer why carrying causing breastfeeding for longer and more frequently is an amazing thing!
+And so now it becomes clearer why carrying causes breastfeeding for longer and more frequently is an amazing thing!

 Carrying increases Oxytocin which increases milk supply, increases bonding and can help with post natal depression